Research + Design

 I researched my heart out, brainstormed countless ways to collect useful data on my user group, and created games and paper and basic prototypes to use with the user group.

-Follow my progress on Tumblr
+Follow my work on Tumblr

-Follow my progress on Medium
+Follow my work on Medium

 Showcased at the ‘Wearables in Practice’ Symposium